 - Install the following additional Python dependencies as PyPi Libraries:

-The example notebook below has been tested on GPU-enabled clusters using an egg built from commit
+workflows.
+The notebook has been tested on GPU-enabled clusters using an egg built from

 04cf7767e636cf614ea1fdb98753fe79647f81db of dist-keras.